hsk/trans/typeclass/impl_tclass.md

   This is intended to avoid problems with the loss of laziness that can occur when an overloaded variable is translated to a function with one or more dictionary parameters.
   Explicit type signatures can be used to avoid the monomorphism restriction in those cases where overloading would otherwise be restricted.
   Regardless of how the monomorphism issue is treated, it has a very simple implementation.
-  When this restriction applies to a variable, type variables in its context must not be generalized: they must remain in the type environment to avoid fresh instan- tiation while the body of the dening let expression is type checked.
+  When this restriction applies to a variable, type variables in its context must not be generalized: they must remain in the type environment to avoid fresh instan- tiation while the body of the defining let expression is type checked.

 ## 8.8 Avoiding Unnecessary Dictionary Construction